-2018 Public Participation Plan – A plan that outlines steps MPO staff will take to involve the public in the planning process.
-(Public Comment Period: February 7th – March 26, 2018)
+2020 Public Participation Plan (PPP) – A plan that outlines steps MPO staff will take to involve the public in the planning process.

 Bicycle and Pedestrian Transportation Concept – A concept that looks at the existing bicycle and pedestrian network and the current level of use to provide a guide for addressing future bicycle and pedestrian needs, including education, accessibility, and safety.

-Public Transit Plan – A three-part plan that outlines 1) the existing transit system, 2) short-term transit goals, and 3) long-term transit goals.
-Currently under construction.
+Public Transit Plan – A Plan that outlines 1) the existing transit system, 2) short-term transit goals, and 3) long-term transit goals

 Congestion Management Process – A process that sets out methods for tracking transportation-system performance and outlines congestion management best practices.
 Incorporated into the Long Range Transportation Plan.